eclipse-hawkbit/hawkbit/docs/src/main/resources/documentation/guide/runhawkbit.md

 As mentioned you can create your own application with _hawkBit_ inside or adapt the existing example app.
 The second option will be shown here.

-### Set MariaDB dependency to compile in the [example App POM](https://github.com/eclipse/hawkbit/blob/master/hawkbit-runtime/hawkbit-update-server/pom.xml)
+### Set MariaDB dependency to compile in the [update server POM](https://github.com/eclipse/hawkbit/blob/master/hawkbit-runtime/hawkbit-update-server/pom.xml)
 {% highlight plaintext %}
 <dependency>
   <groupId>org.mariadb.jdbc</groupId>